-Configure encryption on individual hosts Use this procedure to configure encryption on individual MSDP hosts.
+Configure encryption on individual hosts running OST plug-in Use this procedure to configure encryption on the MSDP hosts that are running OST plug-in.
 The ENCRYPTION parameter in the MSDP pd.conf file controls encryption for that host.
-The parameter applies only to the host on which you modify the pd.conf, as follows: See "To configure backup encryption on a single host" on page 126.
-Configure encryption for all Client Direct clients Use this procedure to configure encryption for all of your clients that deduplicate their own data (that is, client-side deduplication).
-If you use this procedure, you do not have to configure each client-side deduplication client individually.
-The ServerOptions parameter in the MSDP contentrouter.cfg file controls encryption for all client-side deduplication clients.
-This parameter supersedes the pd.conf file ENCRYPTION setting on client-side deduplication hosts.
-See "To configure backup encryption for all backups targeted to this MSDP pool" on page 127.
+The parameter applies only to the host on which you modify the pd.conf , as follows: See "To configure backup encryption on a single host" on page 133.
+To have all data in MSDP server encrypted, you must change pd.conf parameter of all load-balancing media servers and client hosts.
+If you want to encrypt all data in the MSDP pool, do not use this method.
+Use the MSDP server configuration instead.
+Using ${\tt pd.conf}$ to change MSDP encryption is deprecated.
+It is recommended that you use the server option instead.
+Configure encryption for all backups to the MSDP server Use this procedure to configure encryption to have all data to the MSDP server encrypted.
+If you use this procedure, you do not have to configure any hosts that send data to this MSDP server including NetBackup media server, servers in opt-dup, servers in AIR, and client direct hosts.
+The ServerOptions parameter in the MSDP contentrouter.cfg file controls encryption for all hosts that send data to this MSDP server.
+This parameter supersedes the pd.conf file ENCRYPTION setting.
+See "To configure backup encryption for all backups targeted to this MSDP pool" on page 132.